DioxusLabs/dioxus/docs/guide/src/en/async/use_effect.md

 ## Dependencies

-You might want to call `use_effect` only when some value changes.
+You can make the future re-run when some value changes.
 For example, you might want to fetch a user's data only when the user id changes.
 You can provide a tuple of "dependencies" to the hook.
 It will automatically re-run the future when any of those dependencies change.

 Example: